 The biogas plant consists of a dome-like structure.
-Organic material such as discarded food residue, fats, sludge, cow dung etc. are mixed with water and fed to the digester through the inlet as shown in the figure.
+Organic materials such as discarded food residue, fats, sludge, cow dung etc. are mixed with water and fed to the digester through the inlet as shown in the figure.

-The digester is a sealed chamber where anaerobic decomposition of organic matter takes place.
+The digester is a sealed chamber where the anaerobic decomposition of organic matter takes place.
 After a few days, the organic matter completely decomposes to generate gases like methane, carbon dioxide, hydrogen and hydrogen sulphide.
-These gases are then drawn through pipes from the storage tank above the digester and distributed through decentralization channels to nearby centres for use.
+These gases are drawn through pipes from the storage tank above the digester and distributed through decentralization channels to nearby centres for use.